Gobbees/CDB/README.md

 # CDB

 > The task required a sort of DB realized in C language saving on .txt files.
-The DB must have been able to execute the basic SQL operations Create, Insert and Select with one filter.
+The DB must be able to execute the basic SQL operations Create, Insert and Select with one filter.

 ##### The project was realized by Giovanni Gobbi, Matteo Fiordarancio and Jacopo Lunadei.